eruido/eRuidoCloudTools/README.md

 # eRuido IOT CloudTools
 Friendly Cloud scripts  to sincronize your eRuido Noise Station to cloud services

-This scripts are writtem for you to:
+This scripts are written for you to:

 Upload eRuido Noise Monitoring Solution device data to a SQL server.
 Upload Audio files to your web server or CDN.